utkarshpratap2002/learnedinDITISS/cosa-docs/linux/day13/day13.md

 # Apache

-Apache is being trusted by many organisations and it is also open-source systems, we can configured it in multiple variants, call is deployment of apache.
+Apache is being trusted by many organisations and it is also open-source system, we can configured it in multiple variants, call is deployment of apache.
+Basically we need to remember how web works, it is **Web Architecture** we need to discuss.

-# Web Architecture
+URLs (Uniform Resource Locators) are used to address resources on the web.
+They specify a protocol (e.g. http), a server name, a path to the resource, and potentially a query string.
+A client, such as a web browser, sends a request to a server using a URL.
+The server then sends a response, which includes a status code indicating whether the request was successful or not.
+The server may also send a response body, which contains the requested data.
+Details of the transaction, including any errors, are logged for later reference.

 This architecture works by reponding with services that needs to be provided, using the **request** and **reponse** server, both of them contains the header in key-value pairs and another contains the boy corresponding to the request that client has made.